Interpol: History

 Until the 19th century, cooperation among police in different national and political jurisdictions was organized largely on an ad hoc basis, focused on a specific goal or criminal enterprise.
 The earliest attempt at a formal, permanent framework for international police coordination was the Police Union of German States, formed in 1851 to bring together police from various German-speaking states.
-Its activities were centered mostly on political dissidents and criminals.
+Its activities were centred mostly on political dissidents and criminals.
 A similar plan was launched by Italy in the 1898 Anti-Anarchist Conference of Rome, which brought delegates from 21 European countries to create a formal structure for addressing the international anarchist movement.
 Neither the conference nor its follow up meeting in St. Petersburg in 1904 yielded results.

-The early 20th century saw several more efforts to formalize international police cooperation, as growing international travel and commerce facilitated transnational criminal enterprises and fugitives of the law.
-The earliest was the International Criminal Police Congress hosted by Monaco in 1914, which brought police and legal officials from two dozen countries to discuss international cooperation in investigating crimes, sharing investigative techniques, and extradition procedures.
-The Monaco Congress laid out twelve principles and priorities that would eventually become foundational to Interpol, including providing direct contact between police in different nations; creating an international standard for forensics and data collection; and facilitating the efficient processing of extradition requests.
-The idea of an international police organization remained dormant due to the First World War.
-The United States attempted to lead a similar effort in 1922 through the International Police Conference in New York City, but it failed to attract international attention.
+The early 20th century saw several attempts to formalize international police cooperation, driven by increasing international travel and commerce, which facilitated transnational criminal enterprises and fugitives on the run.
+The first major effort was the International Criminal Police Congress, held in Monaco in 1914.
+This event brought diplomats and legal officials from two dozen countries to discuss international collaboration in criminal investigations, the sharing of investigative techniques, and extradition procedures.
+The Monaco Congress outlined twelve principles that would eventually form the foundation of Interpol, such as establishing direct communication between police forces in different countries, creating international standards for forensics and data collection, and streamlining the process for handling extradition requests.
+However, the idea of an international police organization remained inactive during the First World War.
+In 1922, the United States attempted a similar initiative through the International Police Conference in New York City, but it failed to garner international support.